bjssacademy/advanced-tdd/chapter09/chapter09.md

 ### Dependency Inversion - Decoupling Dependencies

-Fortunately for us, the answer comes from standard software design: Dependency Inversion.
+Fortunately for us, the answer comes from standard software design: **Dependency Inversion**.

 The reason our `loadUserProfile` function was hard to test is because of the line